 The Services are controlled and operated by us from the United States, and are not intended to subject us to the laws or jurisdiction of any country or territory other than that of the United States.
 We may store and process your personal information in any country where we have facilities or in which we engage service providers, and, by using the Services, you consent to the transfer of information to countries outside of your country of residence, including the United States, which may have different data protection rules than those of your country.

 In addition to the federal laws concerning the collection and use of personal information that are applicable to financial institutions, some states have privacy laws and regulations that supplement these federal laws and provide additional rights to citizens of those states.
-For information regarding those state laws and the procedures that U.S. Bank has in place to comply with those laws, please go to this “State Privacy Laws” page.
+For information regarding California's Privacy laws and the procedures that U.S. Bank has in place to comply, please go to the “California Privacy Center” page.